am2222/strapi-plugin-postgis/README.md

 **Make sure to config your strapi to use `postgrs` database as backend, Use this link in case you need any help with this step (https://strapi.io/blog/postgre-sql-and-strapi-setup)**

 **Make sure to install postgis on your database server.**

-Modify your middlewares as following to let strapi load `osm` tiles.
+* This plugin is only compatible with postgis versions 3.1 and 3.2* Modify your middlewares as following to let strapi load `osm` tiles.
 Add `'*.tile.openstreetmap.org'` to the `img-src` as follows